Felly Bull

 • Enjoy leftovers with pasta of your choice – I like tagliatelle.
 Cut or shred the chicken into bite size chunks and reheat gently on the hob.

-• This creamy tarragon chicken recipe is easily adapted if you’re cooking for less or more people - the photos are three quarters of the recipe.
-We enjoyed 2 for dinner one night and there was a lunch portion with pasta for the next day!
+• This creamy tarragon chicken recipe is easily adapted if you’re cooking for less or more people.

 You might also like to try: